LeanneCodes/GinTopia_NEW/README.md

 ![image](media/successful-booking.png)

 * Bookings are listed in order of date, so upcoming bookings are listed at the top.
-Each booking shows important details the user may want to edit.
-Such as, email and phone number for contacting purposes and then the core booking information, such as date and time of the booking, the number of people attending and the mixologist.
+This view shows fewer fields than what the user inputted.
+This was done to show necessary data in the table.
+So for users who are viewing their bookings on mobile, won't need to scroll across as far, as they would need to if all info was listed in the table.

 ![image](media/bookings-table.png)